Henri van Praag: In the center of society (1954–1973)

-Professor (1973-1988)
+Professor (1973–1988)

 From 1973 to 1978 he was professor of sociology (religious schools) at the Wageningen Agricultural University.
 In 1974 we started with the establishment of the International Academy of Manternach (Luxembourg), with the first academic year of 1976.
-This academy was on March 15, 1979 as International University Lugano (Switzerland) continued and Van Praag was Chancellor and taught, among other methods, psychology and parapsychology.
+This academy was on March 15, 1979, as International University Lugano (Switzerland) continued and Van Praag was Chancellor and taught, among other methods, psychology and parapsychology.
 He was also rector of the Academy of Religion Vergleichende Geschichte in Duisburg (Germany), where he also taught religious studies.

 In 1975 he founded the magazine Prana (magazine for spirituality and the periphery of science, publishing Ankh-Hermes) on.
 Prof. Van Praag had a good relationship with the publisher Paul Kluwer and was a consultant to the publisher.

 In 1978 he succeeded Professor W.H.C.
 Tenhaeff as professor of parapsychology at the University of Utrecht, a position he held until 1986 would continue to play.
 Van Praag highlights in this field, that psychology should be seen as a border area of what is called parapsychology, as Einstein defined as a straight line curve with a degree of curvature = 0.

-His wife Leny van Praag - Van Huystee deceased in 1981.
+His wife Leny van Praag - Van Huystee died in 1981.